Salvadel/soc-homelab-enviornment/setup/vmware-setup.md

 # VMware Setup

 This document covers the VMware Workstation setup and configuration for the SOC homelab, including virtual machine hardware specifications, network setup, and security hardening of the VM environment.
-All five virtual machines are hosted on a single physical machine running VMware Workstation with 32GB RAM.
+All five virtual machines are hosted on a single physical machine running VMware Workstation.

 - [Download VMware Workstation](https://www.vmware.com/products/workstation-pro.html)